vitesse-webext

 Validating results

-After completing all changes above, congratulations 🎉 !
+Congratulations 🎉 !
 You have done the basic migration.
 Now you can run npm run dev

 or npm run build

+.
 The extension's artifact directory is dist/[target]-[mode]